rmagee/qu4rtet/docs/install_ubuntu.rst

 Step 1.
 Go here and create a secret key: https://www.miniwebtool.com/django-secret-key-generator/

 Step 2.
-Add the secret key to the /etc/environment file.  ** Do not use the example key below!!!** Use the secret key you created in step 1.
+Add the secret key to the .env file.  ** Do not use the example key below!!!** Use the secret key you created in step 1.

 .. code-block::text

-    sudo nano /etc/environment
+    sudo nano .env

-    # paste your key into the file...for example:
+    # paste your key into the file under the DJANGO_SECRET_KEY setting:
     DJANGO_SECRET_KEY=tzrbhxx=6akus)ttq3e!375lzw43n006gbt^n+w2#si5p0-k5#

 **Log out of the system and then log back in for the environment variables